 Porto has so many beautiful churches, and almost all are free to enter.
 Visit a Porto tourism office for a free tourist map, which has the churches marked on it.
 Many of Porto's sights are within walking distance, and many of the churches are peppered throughout most of the major tourist sites.
 Even if a church is closed, the exterior can be the best part.
 Many churches are adorned with azulejos, Portugal's traditional painted ceramic work.
 Quite often the ones found in churches are blue and white and may depict different scenes.
 The most famous church is the Gothic Church of São Francisco.
-While there is an entrance fee (7 Euros as of 2018), it's worth it.
+While there is an entrance fee, it's worth it.

 While there is plenty to see and do in Porto, it is an ideal jumping off point for day trips.
 The scenery of the Douro Valley, the area where Port and other wines are made, is fantastic.

 You can follow along the Douro river, whether by boat, train, or vehicle and take in the gorgeous terraces where the vineyards are.
 You'll see why anyone who goes to the valley can't stop praising it.

 Or head to Braga, which has plenty of churches and a 12th-century cathedral.
 It is a pleasant and walkable city, where you can fill your day with sites in town.
 One of the area's biggest attractions is the Bom Jesus do Monte, a sanctuary, which is just outside of the city but is easily reachable by a local bus in Braga.